Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Conclusions

 Similar to the case of a more extreme ultra-stripped supernova of \citet{Maunder2024}, the predicted spectra are unusual for Ib/c supernovae and do not match any observed events.
 Like in \citet{Maunder2024}, the most prominent feature is the Mg~II line at \wl{2}{800}.
 Mg~II lines also appear at \wl{4}{600} in the optical and at \wl{8}{000}, \wl{9}{400}, and \wl{10}{900} in the infrared during some phases.
 Different from \citet{Maunder2024}, however, lines from other elements emerge as well.
 The \wl{7}{774} O~I line that is commonly found in Ib/c supernovae appears quite prominently in our model, although it is blended with a Mg~II emission feature.
 The forbidden O~I lines at \wl{6}{300} and \wl{6}{363} are still absent, as these forbidden transitions are not included in the atomic data set used for this study.
 We find C emission features around \wl{4}{800} and \wl{6}{600}-\wl{6}{800} as well as Si~II feature around \wl{3}{858} and \wl{6}{300} during some epochs.
 At late times the Ca~II NIR (near-infrared) triplet around \wl{8}{500} appears.
 The spectral features in our model still differ in detail from observed Ic supernovae -- too much to permit a meaningful comparison with individual events -- but with the bigger ejecta mass compared to the more extreme ultra-stripped model of \citet{Maunder2024}, similarities with observed events are emerging.

 Because of the strong viewing-angle dependence of the predicted photometry, it is appropriate to compare the range of predicted photometric properties to the distribution of observed Type~Ib/c supernovae rather than to focus unduly on a comparison to single events.
 Among better observed individual Ib/c supernovae, SN~2007Y is the only one to which our viewing-angle dependent light curves come close to in terms of peak magnitude and rapid evolution.
 The low luminosity relative to observed Type~Ib/c events may still be exaggerated by selection biases.
 When compared to the sample of \citet{Prentice2016}, our predicted viewing-angle dependent bolometric luminosities cover the entire lower half of the observed sample.
 The comparison to the observed population of stripped-envelope supernovae is more interesting and potentially constraining for supernova explosion models when considering correlation between peak luminosity and the characteristic time scales or post-peak decay rate of the light curves.
 Our model shows a correlation between higher peak luminosity and a faster decay of the light curve.
 This correlation between peak bolometric luminosity and $\Delta m_{15}$ is very tight; whereas the correlation between peak V-band magnitude and $\Delta m_{15}$ is less pronounced.
 Importantly, the observed population of Type Ib/c supernovae does \emph{not} show such a correlation.
-There rather appears to be a trend towards slower evolution of brighter events.
+There may instead be a trend towards slower evolution of brighter events.
 This implies that the strong viewing-angle dependence in our ultra-stripped model cannot be generic for stripped-envelope supernovae, otherwise these would have to show a much bigger scatter in $\Delta m_{15}$ for a given luminosity.
+Also, there is less of a tension in the scatter of $\Delta m_{15}$ versus peak V-band magnitude.